nimbix/jarvice-helm/README.md

 ### Kubernetes ingress controller:

-An ingress controller is required for making the JARVICE services and apps externally available/accessible from outside of the kubernetes cluster via fixed, DNS host names.
+An ingress controller is required for making the JARVICE services and jobs externally available/accessible from outside of the kubernetes cluster via fixed, DNS host names.